resign123/ema_based_strategy/README.md

 ## Areas for Improvement

 1. Low win rate (33%): Our strategy have low win rate, compensated by high average profits.
 2. Consecutive losses (up to 34): No worries we have high risk-reward.
+Despite of 34 consecutive losses we lose <3.5% of overall capital

 ## Technical Implementation